solp22/holbertonschool-printf/README.md

   </details>

 ### [get_functions.c](/get_functions.c/)
-This file contains the function that will return the print function associated with the format specifier given.
-It will do so by comparing the items enlisted in a structure.
+<p align= "justify">This file contains the function that will return the print function associated with the format specifier given.
+It will do so by comparing the items enlisted in a structure.</p>
 <p>Prototype:</p>

 ```ruby